QForm-IO/wp-qform/README.md

 ### == Description == ###
 ````
 Creating complex forms using the https://qform.io service
-Integration with the service through a token
+Integration with the service occurs via a token
+To work, the plugin requires a remote script call to https://cdn.qform.io/forms.js
 ````

 ### == Changelog == ###